How to get to Crete: the complete guide

 How to get to Crete from Athens

-Traveling to Crete from Athens is easily feasible, either by plane or by ferry.
-The 3 airports of Crete, in Heraklion, Chania and Sitia are connected to the Athens International Airport with direct flights, all year long.
-On the other hand, you can catch a ferry from the port of Piraeus to the above-mentioned cities and occasionally, to Rethymnon and Kissamos.
+Traveling to Crete from Athens is quite easy, either by plane or by ferry.
+The 3 airports of Crete, in Heraklion, Chania and Sitia are directly connected to Athens International Airport Eleftherios Venizelos year-round.

 Ferry from Athens to Crete

-You can travel from Piraeus to Crete by ferry all year long.
-The most popular ones are towards Heraklion and Chania, with multiple crossings during the week.
-More specifically:
+You can travel from Piraeus to Crete by ferry all year round.
+The most popular crossings are to Heraklion and Chania, which are available several times per week.
+Read below more information about all itineraries from Athens to Crete:

-Extra tip: You can also travel by ferry from Rafina to Heraklion.
-However, you should know that this is an indirect ferry route and you need to choose a Cycladic island like Mykonos or Santorini as an intermediate stop.
+Tip: you can also travel by ferry from Rafina to Heraklion.
+This is an indirect ferry route and you need to choose a Cycladic island like Mykonos or Santorini as an intermediate stop.

 Flight from Athens to Crete

 Catching a flight is another way of getting from Athens to Crete.
 The Athens International Airport frequently serves flight routes to all airports of Crete (Heraklion, Chania and Sitia).
-The trip lasts around 1 hour and each airport is located a few kilometers from the city center.
-Keep in mind that you need to pre-book your plane tickets well in advance in order to find better prices.
-Furthermore, there is a strict luggage policy as there is a weight limit for your bags.
+The trip lasts around 1 hr and each Cretan airport is located close to the city center.

 The Vai beach with emerald waters and palm trees